binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 8. What is your Service Level Agreement (SLA) for uptime?

    Make sure you are aware of what the uptime promises mean in terms of real time.
 Some CSPs will allow 99.95% uptime if you are running on a single availability zone, but closer to 100% if you run on multiple availability zones.
+Some CSPs do not have a SLA at all.

    CSPs will often provide credits for the downtime, but these credits in many cases may not cover the losses you encounter during hot times